Last Updated on September 5, 2022

 Note: Some of the links below are affiliate links, which means if you choose to make a purchase, I may earn a commission.
 This commission comes at no additional cost to you.

 Hey!
-Welcome to the first article of the Free Fiverr Series with ASH KNOWS.
+Welcome to the 1st article of the Free Fiverr Series on ASH KNOWS.

 Is this the first time you have heard the word “Fiverr”?
 Yes?
 Well, I am not surprised at all.
 Because 3 out of 5 people don’t know what Fiverr exactly is and how it works.

 I am a Level 2 Seller (will explain these levels later in the article) on Fiverr.
-I have been working on this platform for the past 1 year and it is providing me enough livelihood while working online in the comfort of my home.
+I have been working on this platform for the past 3 years and it is providing me with enough income while working online in the comfort of my home.

-Here’s a little sneak peek into my Fiverr account showing the earnings and orders I have completed on this platform:
+Here’s a little sneak peek into my Fiverr account showing the earnings and orders I have completed on this platform till January 2022:

-In this article, you’ll get a basic introduction about Fiverr and how it works.
+In this article, you’ll get a basic introduction to Fiverr and how it works.
 We’ll also discuss if Fiverr is free and if it is safe to use or not.
 Let’s get started.

 What is Fiverr?